 Lefties have it hard in guitar world.
 They might only be 10% of the world but studies have shown them to be the most creative bunch of the lot.
-The problem arises when they wish to take that creativity into music – or worse, into playing guitar.
+The problem arises when they wish to take that creativity into music – like playing guitar.

 It’s actually not as bad as we’re making it sound, even if many people fall for it.
 Remember that Kurt Cobain, Paul McCartney and Jimmi Hendrix were/are all left-handed and amazing guitarists.

 We’ve had many parents ask us what to do if their kid’s left-handed and wants to learn guitar.
 The answer’s simple: let them!
 Learning how to play guitar when you’re a lefty isn’t harder than when you’re a righty.
-The only problem you’d have to figure out beforehand is how he or she is going to learn in the first place.
+The only problem you’d have to figure out beforehand is how they are going to learn in the first place.

 Basically, left-handed kids have three options: